Skip to Content

 The annual Heritage Open Days event is a chance to go behind-the-scenes at some of the Cotswolds’ most interesting historic buildings.
 This celebration of local heritage lets you explore some venues which aren’t normally open to the public and saves you money with free entry to others.

-This year’s Heritage Open Days takes place between 8 and 17 September 2023, with over 5000 events taking place across the country.
+This year’s Heritage Open Days takes place between 6 and 15 September 2024, with over 5000 events running across the country.
 A range of churches, priories, country houses, schools, factories, mills and gardens are taking part.
 There’s a mix of guided tours, walks, talks, workshops and special events – as well as free entry to several National Trust and English Heritage sites.

 Highlights of Heritage Open Days in the Cotswolds